Find Grad Schools

 75% Women

-George Washington University comes in at #20 on our list of the most popular colleges offering doctor's degrees in health and medical administrative services.
+George Washington University is the 20th most popular school in the nation for students seeking a doctor's degree in health & medical administrative services.
 Roughly 27,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $57,894 per year, while in-state graduate students, on average, pay $32,850 per year.
-During the 2020-2021 academic year, 4 people received their doctor's degree in health and medical administrative services from GWU.
+The average in-state tuition for full-time undergraduates is $60,856 per year, while in-state graduate students, on average, pay $33,930 per year.
+During the most recent year for which we have data, 4 people received their doctor's degree in health & medical administrative services from GWU.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 Major Annual Degrees Awarded